MicrosoftDocs/Viva/Viva/glint/alerts-report-attrition-risk.md

 ms.date: 04/28/2023
 ---

-# Use the Alerts and Attrition Risk report
+# Use the Viva Glint Alerts and Attrition Risk report

 Microsoft Viva Glint's Alerts algorithm finds statistically significant patterns, outliers, and deviations from the scores in survey data and surfaces populations or demographic groups that have: